evergreen-ci/evergreen/docs/Project-Configuration/Task-Runtime-Behavior.md

 entire duration of the task.
 It will only clean up those processes once the entire task group is finished.

+Check the Agent Logs on a task to see logs about the process cleanup.

 ### Task Directory Cleanup

 The task working directory is removed when a task finishes as part of cleaning